Birch Bayh Federal Building and U.S. Courthouse

-Recent Renovations During a Recovery Act project completed in 2012, several pieces of the building's Fine Arts Collection were restored, including the exterior sculptures by John Massey Rhind (read more and view additional photos).
-The project replaced the courthouse's roof, installed a vegetative green roof in the central courtyard and a rainwater harvesting system, restored exterior windows, and upgraded several other areas, including the fire protection system, heating and air conditioning system, temperature controls, plumbing, electrical service, and lighting.
+During a Recovery Act project completed in 2012, several pieces of the courthouse's Fine Arts Collection were restored, including the exterior sculptures by John Massey Rhind (read more and view additional photos).
+The project replaced the courthouse's roof, installed a vegetative green roof in the central courtyard and a rainwater harvesting system, restored exterior windows, renovated restrooms to meet accessibility standards, and upgraded the fire protection system, heating and air conditioning, temperature controls, plumbing, electrical service, and lighting.
 The building received Leadership in Energy and Environmental Design (LEED®) Gold Certification for New Construction in August 2013 and is a certified ENERGY STAR® building.